 Unlike a review site like Yelp, which slaps consumer alerts on businesses that have Yelp fake reviews, Google can actually take down the entire listing of the violating business, based on the Google review policy.
 In other words, using fake reviews to achieve maximum visibility will eventually you get zero visibility.

 The FTC Will Go After You

 In 2019, the FTC placed a $12.8 million fine on a weight loss supplement retailer that used fake Amazon reviews.
-It’s a hefty fee for employing fake reviews, and while you might not pay that same amount if you get caught buying Google reviews, the fine can severely impact the financial health of your brand.
+It’s a hefty fee for employing fake reviews, and while you might not pay that same amount if you get caught buying Google reviews, the fine can severely impact the financial health of your company.

 Consumers Can Tell Anyway

-No matter what “Google review sellers” say, you’re probably going to end up receiving a few reviews that are so obviously fake that they don’t even succeed in adding appeal to your company’s reputation.
+No matter what “Google review sellers” say, you’re probably going to end up receiving a few online reviews that are so obviously fake that they don’t even succeed in adding appeal to your company’s reputation.
 Today’s consumers are savvy, and they have multiple ways to detect online review frauds.